 Additionally, coursework is mainly composed of subjects within the following subdisciplines:

 In most programs, students have the option to undertake specialized courses such as:

 A degree in chemistry provides a wide variety of careers in business, industry, and teaching.
-Although the majority of the vacancies for graduates in chemistry are available in the medical, food, and chemical engineering sectors, there are also career paths in education, manufacturing, and even information technology.
+Although the majority of the vacancies for graduates in chemistry are available in the medical, food, and chemical engineering sectors, there are also career paths in environmental science, education, manufacturing, and even information technology.

 The industry is also one of the leading sectors in diversity, especially when it comes to jobs, innovation, and collaboration.
 According to the study Jobs, Collaborations, and Women Leaders of the Global Chemistry Enterprise: An Overview, the global chemistry enterprise is a significant contributor to employment and gross domestic products in different countries (Cheng et al., 2015).